jm2652/Oakland_Crime/README.md

 • Tools for appending Census demographic information (using Kyle Walker's tidycensus package) to geographic boundary files, to create custom demographic shapefiles.

-• Tools for aggregating and standardizing crime dataset to enable analysis.
+• Tools for aggregating and standardizing crime dataset to facilitate analysis.

 • Data analysis and visualizations of crime trends, using regression and time series analysis to analyze trends across police beats, neighborhoods, and citywide.